 So much food can be grown in a single square foot of space that you will not be able to believe it.
 Plants love growing close together, intertwining and supporting each other.
 Trellises and other structures allow you to stretch your square foot straight up as high as you would like to go.
-The best part is that square foot gardening barely requires any water.
+The best part is that square-foot gardening barely requires any water.
 It is efficient, effective, attractive, and delicious.

 The essence of the square foot garden is the raised bed.
-That means that a small, low box is constructed, and the soil is gently placed inside.
+That means a small, low box is constructed, and the soil is gently placed inside.

 Technically the box does not even have to be on the ground, so long as its table is very sturdy.
 Since the soil is never walked on or compressed, it remains a light, pliable medium for the plants to build their root systems and draw their much-needed nutrients.
 Vegetables enjoy growing right next to each other, and the roots of one will not necessarily crowd out the other.
 Companion planting is another principle of square foot gardening.
 Flowers like marigold and horseradish are well known to repel insects and improve the flavor of fruits and vegetables like tomatoes and potatoes.
 Radishes and beets are other great examples of two plants that flourish together.
-Radishes are so much smaller than beets and grow so much more quickly than the radishes will come to fruition weeks before the beets if the two are sown together.
+Radishes are so much smaller than beets and grow much more quickly than the radishes will come to fruition weeks before the beets if the two are sown together.
 Since the radishes are ready to eat when the beets are barely getting started, harvesting, the grown radishes do an excellent job of breaking up the soil and giving the beets new space to grow into.

 Square foot gardening is ideal for areas with poor soil.
 Since the bed is minuscule, you can easily supplement it with compost and fertilizers.
 An average home produces more than enough compost to keep the soil fertile.
-The plants will thrive for the season after season, fruiting and die back in their turns.
+The plants will thrive season after season, fruiting and dying back in their turns.
 Intelligent planting is probably proper, but it is not critical.
 A few seasons of trial and error will quickly establish what works for your particular climate, soil, and gardening style.